Monterey, California: Spanish period

 The city is named after Monterey Bay.
-The current bay's name was given by Sebastián Vizcaíno in 1602.
-He anchored in what is now the Monterey harbor on December 16, and named it Puerto de Monterrey, in honor of the Conde de Monterrey, who was then the viceroy of New Spain.
+The bay's name was given by Sebastián Vizcaíno in 1602.
+He anchored in what is now Monterey harbor on December 16, and named it Puerto de Monterrey, in honor of the Conde de Monterrey, then the viceroy of New Spain.
 Monterrey is an alternate spelling of Monterrei, a municipality in the Galicia region of Spain from which the viceroy and his father (the Fourth Count of Monterrei) originated.
 Some variants of the city's name are recorded as Monte Rey and Monterey.
-Monterey Bay had been described earlier by Juan Rodríguez Cabrillo, but he had given it a different name.
-Despite the explorations of Cabrillo and Vizcaino, and despite Spain's frequent trading voyages between Asia and Mexico, the Spanish did not make Monterey Bay into a settled permanent harbor before the eighteenth century because it was too exposed to rough ocean currents and winds.
+Monterey Bay had been described earlier by Juan Rodríguez Cabrillo as La Bahia de los Pinos (Bay of the Pines).
+Despite the explorations of Cabrillo and Vizcaino, and despite Spain's frequent trading voyages between Asia and Mexico, the Spanish did not make Monterey Bay into a settled permanent harbor before the 18th century.
+Monterey Harbor was too exposed to rough ocean currents and winds.
+Nonetheless, Monterey was known as a location with tall pines for repairing masts.
+In 1745, the King's appointee to the Manila (Philippines) audiencia, Pedro Calderon Henriquez, began lobbying to build a shipyard staffed by Filipino artisans in Monterey, with the goal of using the ships to defend the commercial route from piracy.

-Despite Monterey's limited use as a maritime port, the encroachments of other Europeans near California in the eighteenth century prompted the Spanish monarchy to try to better secure the region.
+Despite Monterey's limited use as a maritime port, the encroachments of other Europeans near California in the 18th century prompted the Spanish monarchy to try to better secure the region.
 As a result, it commissioned the Portola exploration and Alta California mission system.
 In 1769, the first European land exploration of Alta California, the Spanish Portolá expedition, traveled north from San Diego.
 They sought Vizcaíno's Port of Monterey, which he had described as "a fine harbor sheltered from all winds" 167 years earlier.
 The explorers failed to recognize the place when they came to it on October 1, 1769.
 The party continued north as far as San Francisco Bay before turning back.
 On the return journey, they camped near one of Monterey's lagoons on November 27, still not convinced they had found the place Vizcaíno had described.
 Franciscan missionary Juan Crespí noted in his diary, "We halted in sight of the Point of Pines (recognized, as was said, in the beginning of October) and camped near a small lagoon which has rather muddy water, but abounds in pasture and firewood."